 Sorry, that was a long winded intro to our 3 part series of the Serengeti National Park.
 Since we have so many photos we wanted to share, we thought we'd mix things up and just give you captions or brief stories per photo over the next 3 posts.
 Enjoy.

 This lion on sitting on the rock was the first animal we saw in the Serengeti.
 You can't see it in this photo, but this rock is at least 12 feet off the ground over looking the plains.
 It was another "straight out of The Lion King" experience.
-Elephant on a rock.
-Serengeti National Park, Tanzania This was the second thing we saw.
+This was the second thing we saw.
 This elephant perched on a rock was only about 100 yards away from the lion.
-Leopard in a tree.
-Serengeti National Park, Tanzania

 Here is the photo 180 degrees from the lion above.
 This is actually the elephant being chased, trying to double back towards us to loose their pursuer.
 They eventually continued across the river out of our sight.